nlsy-links/nlsy-links-determination-2017/analysis/archive-comparison-97/archive-comparison-97.md

 # By Roster

+The roster is the starting place for the NLSY97 kinship links.  `R` values can later be adjusted higher (*e.g.*, for MZs) or lower (*e.g.*, the half siblings who later appear to share zero parents).

+The codebook entry for this item (`SH-26 []`) is available online as a  [static web page](https://www.nlsinfo.org/sites/nlsinfo.org/files/attachments/121128/nlsy97r1scrhh.html#SH-26) or through the [interactive NLS Investigator](https://www.nlsinfo.org/investigator/pages/search.jsp#R11170.00).

+See the third table in this section to view the exact wording the participant selected.
+For example, the label `cousin_female_unsure` in the first two tables corresponds to the response 82, "Female cousin (biological or social)".

 The designation of "lower" and "upper" is fairly arbitrary.
-It's collapsed so a brother-sister pair contribute to the same row as a sister-brother pair.
+It's organized so a brother-sister pair contribute to the same row as a sister-brother pair.

-### Mean Rs within Roster categories
+## Mean Rs within Roster categories